 Replication Study: The Present Research

 The preliminary study was to determine design feasibility, finetune our hypotheses, and work out an analysis plan for thorough preregistration.
 This follow-up study will serve as a conceptual replication.
-Additionally, the follow-up aims to provide insight into the generalizability of the findings thus far.
+Additionally, the follow-up aims to provide insight into the credibility of the findings thus far.
 The research design will be similar to the preliminary study.
 We will maintain the previous instructions telling participants that we will compile a leaderboard.
 At the end of the research, the top five participants will win the equivalent of 106, 84, 63, 42, and 21 USD, respectively.
-However, the present study includes variations to improve the research design and examine the generalizability of our predictions.
+However, the present study includes variations to improve the research design and examine the replicability of our predictions.

 In the preliminary study, participants’ decisions yielded multiple outcomes.
 They lost points, gained points, or there was no change.
 However, the primary feedback that recurred throughout the experiment displayed total points only, merging all the consequences of decisions.
 In more naturalistic contexts, sources can simultaneously experience desirable, undesirable, and neutral outcomes.
 For example, revealing to investigators the hideout of a criminal gang might both advance your goals (e.g., assisting in promoting community safety) and have damaging effects (e.g., contributing to potential retaliation against you).